 Georgia---Its aged/disabled level is \$698/mo (the SSI rate), its parent level is 27%/49% if wkg ('12), ADAP's is 300% & CHIP's is 235%.
 It has a monthly Rx numerical cap.
 It dropped CHIP dental surgery & raised its premiums; ended routine adult dental & artificial limb benefits & nursing home spend downs; and narrowed Katie Beckett waiver admission rules.
 Atlanta's Grady Hosp, with a \$6 million deficit from indigent care costs, closed its dialysis center (but arranged alernate care for all but 22 of its many illegal patients) & 3 of its 9 O/P clinics and cut its free care level to 125 from 250%.
-Perdue wouldn't raise provider fees & cut ADAP \$1.2 million.
-MD & DDS fees were cut; he sought more insurance taxes & fines for health costs, closed a mental hosp bldg, cut pregnancy & infant care funds; imposed ADAP medical criteria (its waiting list is 1,320, although new US funds are expected to move 300 onto ADAP); and proposed privatizing some mental health care.
-With a \$680 million Medicaid FY 12-13 shortfall, Gov. Deal (R) proposed even more cuts (i.e., ending adult podiatry, vision & emergency dentistry to relieve pain). but the House voted to retain those 3.
-He still wants to raise adult O/P care co- pays to 15%, their I/P hosp co-pays by 400% and even charge children cost-sharing for the 1st time.
+Ex-Gov. Perdue wouldn't raise provider fees & cut ADAP \$1.2 million.
+MD & DDS fees were cut; he sought more insurance taxes & fines for health costs, closed a mental hosp bldg, cut pregnancy & infant care funds; imposed ADAP medical criteria (its waiting list fell to 861, but expected new US funds may move 300 onto ADAP); and proposed privatizing some mental health care.
+With a \$680 million Medicaid FY 12-13 shortfall, Gov. Deal (R) proposed even more cuts (i.e., ending adult podiatry, vision & emergency dentistry to relieve pain), but the House voted to retain those 3.
+He wants to raise adult O/P care co- pays to 15%, their I/P hosp co-pays by 400% & even charge children cost-sharing for the 1st time ers the wkg disabled.

-Hawaii-this 209(b) state gives limited Medicaid waiver care to all adults below 133% (even if childless & non-disabled) but only parents, children & the aged & disabled under 100% get full Medicaid ('12).
-Its ADAP level is 400%.
-It covers the wkg disabled.
 The legislature (D) raised CHIP's level to 300% & ended its premiums.
-She beg-an moving 37,000 aged & disabled into managed care, ended non-emergency adult dentistry and planned cuts for non-pregnant & nondisabled adults.
-Gov Abercrombie (D), a long-time health expansion advocate-- who is establishing a voluntary-forproviders Medicaid "medical home model"---still had to cut Medicaid \$25 million for FY '12 & \$50 million for FY '13; and limit non-disabled, non-aged adults to 20 MD visits a year, 10 hospital days a year and 3 outpatient surgeries a yr
+The state began moving 37,000 aged & disabled into managed care, ended non-emergency adult dentistry and planned cuts for non-pregnant & non-disabled adults.
+Gov Abercrombie (D), a long-time health expansion advocate-- who is establishing a voluntary-for-providers Medicaid "medical home model"---still had to cut Medicaid \$25 million for FY '12 & \$50 million for FY '13; and limit non-disabled, non-aged adults to 20 MD visits a year, 10 hospital days a year and 3 outpatient surgeries a year